MohammedRahmanQXJpZg/MohammedRahmanQXJpZg/README.md

-I’m Mohammed Rahman A Postgraduate Quantitative finance student with a passion for Machine Learning and Data Analysis.
+I’m Mohammed, a Postgraduate Quantitative finance student with a passion for Machine Learning and Data Analysis.

 I have accumulated over 4 years of experience in coding Python using statistical and analytical packages such as NumPy, Pandas and Matplotlib.